Who are Ireland's star-studded World Cup backs?

 There has been a lot of hype around James Lowe ever since he made the switch to Leinster in 2017 with one eye on making the Ireland team.
 He didn't tremble at the hype, he revelled in it.
 Electric with ball in hand, Lowe loves a try and has touched down 10 times in 21 caps - including three in Ireland's Grand Slam triumph in the Six Nations.
 His big left boot comes in handy as well at the other end.

 As exciting on the pitch as he is a livewire off it, Mack Hansen has made a big impression since making the breakthrough with Connacht in 2021, and then with Ireland the following year.
-He's a real character, as his recent tribute haircut to Keith Earls highlighted, but his strike rate of seven tries in 16 caps shows that he is clinical in the red zone - where it really matters.
+He's a real character, as his recent tribute haircut to Keith Earls highlighted, but his strike-rate of seven tries in 16 caps shows that he is clinical in the red zone - where it really matters.

 Hugo Keenan has been electric since pulling on the senior Irish jersey and is one of the best full-backs anywhere in the world.
 Like an enthusiastic puppy, albeit one who is very good at rugby.
 When Ireland play well, Keenan is usually at the centre of it.
 A model of consistency under Farrell, he's a joy to watch and could be one of the players of the tournaments.